Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Results on Signatures of Gaussian Mixture Distributions

 \section{Results on Signatures of Gaussian Mixture Distributions}

-In this section, we experimentally evaluate the effectiveness of Algorithm~\ref{al:signaturesOfGaussianMixutres} in constructing signatures on Gaussian mixtures.
+Here, we experimentally evaluate the effectiveness of Algorithm~\ref{al:signaturesOfGaussianMixutres} in constructing signatures on Gaussian mixtures.
 Specifically, we examine the conservatism of the formal bound on the 2-Wasserstein distance resulting from the signature operation provided by Algorithm~\ref{al:signaturesOfGaussianMixutres}, and analyze the restrictiveness of having the signature locations of each component of the mixture on a grid as in Algorithm~\ref{al:signaturesOfGaussianMixutres}.

-In Figure \ref{fig:wasserGMMsEmpGrid}, we analyze how the approximation error from the signature of a Gaussian mixture with $M$ components, obtained according to Algorithm~\ref{al:signaturesOfGaussianMixutres}, changes with increasing signature size.
-The plots show that as the signature size increases, the approximation error, measured as the relative 2-Wasserstein distance $\overline{W}_2$, decreases uniformly.
-Furthermore, in line with Corollary \ref{prop:Was4SignMultGaus}, the formal upper bound on $\overline{W}_2$ is exact for Gaussians ($M=1$).
+In Figure~\ref{fig:wasserGMMsConservatismComponentWiseSignatures}, we analyze how the approximation error from the signature of a Gaussian mixture with $M$ components, obtained according to Algorithm~\ref{al:signaturesOfGaussianMixutres}, changes with increasing signature size.
+The plots show that as the signature size increases, the approximation error, measured as the 2-Wasserstein distance, decreases uniformly.
+Furthermore, in line with Corollary~\ref{corol:Was4SignMultGaus}, the formal upper bound on $\wasserstein_2$ is exact for Gaussians ($M=1$).
 For Gaussian mixtures ($M>1$), the conservatism introduced by the formal bounds grows approximately linearly with increasing $M$.
-This is because, in Algorithm \ref{al:SNN2GMM}, we bound the Wasserstein distance resulting from the signature operation on the GMMs by the weighted sum of the 2-Wasserstein distance between each Gaussian component in the mixture and their signatures (see line 7 in Algorithm~\ref{al:signaturesOfGaussianMixutres} and Eqn.~\eqref{eq:HatWasserSignGMM}).
+This is because, in Algorithm~\ref{al:SNN2GMM}, we bound the Wasserstein distance resulting from the signature operation on the GMMs by the weighted sum of the 2-Wasserstein distance between each Gaussian component in the mixture and their signatures (see line~7 in Algorithm~\ref{al:signaturesOfGaussianMixutres} and Eqn~\ref{eq:Was4SignMixMultGaus}).